zhubao315/learn-agentic-ai/01_openai_api/readme.md

 5. **Improved API Design and Usability**

-   - Simplifies structure by transitioning from externally-tagged to internally-tagged polymorphism.
+   - Simplifies structure by transitioning from externally-tagged to internally-tagged polymorphism.

    - Flattens JSON response structures, enhancing ease of parsing and integration.